 Accessing the Property for Inspection

 You must agree a time and date with the tenant.
 We suggest that you do this in writing.
-Inspections can be done with or without the tenant at home – again by agreement.

 Can a tenant refuse the inspection?